Ireaurora/skycinemainterface/README.md

 NEXT STEPS:

--Linkthe genre chosen with the sky page listing the movies for that genre.
+-Link the genre chosen with the sky page listing the movies for that genre.

 -Create a file system containing all the new movies that Sky Cinema is offering.